Hairein/MKS_BlenderToolScripts/README.md

-For bug reoprts, fixes, change or feature requests, please email [contact@micahkoleoso.de](mailto:contact@micahkoleoso.de)
+For bug reports, fixes, change or feature requests, please email [contact@micahkoleoso.de](mailto:contact@micahkoleoso.de)

 but please add "Blender JSON Exporter" in the header to speed up me reading the mail.